Zlatovratsky/android-launcher/README.md

-Hope it wouldn't like last time
+Hope it wouldn't be like last time
 # Geode Android Launcher

 Launches a vanilla copy of Geometry Dash with the Geode loader added.